panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 > When imported, the module shouldn't execute any heavy work.
 Rather, the consumer should decide when to perform runtime operations.

-## 3. Favor high cohesive modules
+## 3. Favor high cohesion modules

 [Cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) describes the degree to which the components inside a module belong together.

-The functions, classes or variables of a high cohesive module are closely related.
+The functions, classes or variables of a high cohesion module are closely related.
 They are focused on a single task.

 The module `formatDate` is high cohesive because its functions are closely related and focus on date formatting: